cnshing/nixos-livecd/docs/configuration.md

 [NetworkManager](https://networkmanager.dev/) is sufficient for Internet with ease of use and GNOME integration.

+### VPN

+VPNs should be supported via [GNOME](#desktop-environment) with as many VPN plugins and/or VPN format compatibilities as reasonably possible.

 ## Mail Client

 Each mail service should be accompanied by corresponding web-app based client.
 In practice, these web-app implementations are often based off Electron.